-- 1. Read GENERAL RULES. - 2.
-Must be enrolled in the Agronomy Project to exhibit. - 3.
-All 4-H/FFA Agronomy exhibits must be checked in between 8:00 a.m. and noon on the Tuesday and remain in place until 8:00 a.m. on Saturday. - 4.
-Products exhibited in this division must have been grown by the 4-H/FFA member in the current year, with the exception of soybean seed and edible field bean seed. - 5.
-Exhibits should be as mature as possible. - 6.
-Every entry must be identified by hybrid or variety name. - 7.
+- 2. Must be enrolled in the Agronomy Project to exhibit. - 3.
+Sign up for conference judging time on the Sunday before the fair (see fair schedule). - 4.
+All items must be entered Tuesday prior to the fair during the designated times. - 5.
+If items are not checked in during the designated times, 4-H members have not signed up for a judging time during the appropriate timeframe, will result in the loss of one ribbon placing for exhibits. - 6.
+Judging will begin at 9:15 p.m. on Wednesday. - 7.
+Products exhibited in this division must have been grown by the 4-H/FFA member in the current year, with the exception of soybean seed and edible field bean seed. - 8.
+Exhibits should be as mature as possible. - 9.
+Every entry must be identified by hybrid or variety name. - 10.
 All classes calling for a gallon sample may have a 2 1⁄2 3-inch diameter cylinder placed in a glass gallon container to reduce the amount of grain to about three quarts.
-All entry cards should be attached with a rubber band around the neck of the jar. - 8.
-If variety is NOT stated where requested OR samples not tied where requested, ribbon placing will drop one placing. - 9.
+All entry cards should be attached with a rubber band around the neck of the jar. - 11.
+If variety is NOT stated where requested OR samples not tied where requested, ribbon placing will drop one placing. - 12.
 Hay samples should be approximately 15" x 12" x 6".
 Maximum thickness of 6" and minimum of 5".
 Hay samples should be tied with a "T".
-Wrap the twine horizontally around the hay and tie, then wrap vertically and tie. - 10.
-Crop exhibits are placed in four award groups by the judges.
-Premiums will be paid on those exhibits receiving a purple, blue, or red ribbon award. - 11.
+Wrap the twine horizontally around the hay and tie, then wrap vertically and tie. - 13.
 For State Fair, members may enter one exhibit in each category as designated by judge.
 State Fair age is 9 years old before January 1st of current year.